 These are yes/no answers so I can survey my team and get a measure of how engaged they are outside their bubbles.
 Each unchecked answer is a warning sign saying my team is losing touch with the outside perspective.
-It's risking to lose their ability to emphasize.
 By the time we reach groupthink, the team will not only be oblivious but also impervious to outside ideas.
 Groupthink is intellectual inbreeding.

 That's why creating conversations and connections between teams is more important than ever.
 According to this now-classic study, higher-performing teams seek more outside connections.
 Their members periodically break, go exploring outside the team, and bring information back.